sumowll/BD4H-Bootcamp/docs/data.md

 During this course, we will be working with the MIMIC database.
 MIMIC, although de-identified, still contains detailed information regarding the clinical care of patients, and must be treated with appropriate care and respect.

-**You must finish CITI training first to get MIMIC access.**
+**You must finish CITI training first to get MIMIC access.**   **Do NOT request access individually.**

-We will collect all student information and will send a batch request.

 Please do not fill this form until you are notified (typically happens around Mid-term, don't do it during HW1): [Google Form](to be added)

-**Do NOT request access individually.**
+We will collect all student information and send a batch request, after which you'll be notified and send the access request.

 <NotInUse>